 Following Manitoba’s lead, Ontario introduced its own bill later that year to end the funding of conversion therapy for LGBTQ youth under the province’s health insurance plan.
 The ruling, which was instigated by an NDP private member’s bill, is not a strict ban but rather a restriction on this type of therapy, since it would no longer be covered under Ontario’s health insurance plan.

-And this past June, Vancouver became the first Canadian city to ban conversion therapy—with Vancouver city council voting to restrict businesses from offering services that aim to change an individual’s sexual orientation.
+Vancouver became the first Canadian city to ban conversion therapy in June 2018, when its city council voted to restrict businesses from offering services that aim to change an individual’s sexual orientation.
 The motion was first introduced by councillor Tim Stevenson, and stemmed from the Vancouver city council’s commitment to “supporting the equality and human rights of the LGBTQ2+ community and all city residents.”

 Why has conversion therapy not been outlawed at the federal level?